Context Hub Runtime Environment (CHRE)

 • POSIX and other libraries not included in the C99 or C++11 language standards

-In many cases, equivalent functionality is available from CHRE API functions and/or utility libraries.
+In many cases, equivalent capabilities are available from CHRE API functions and utility libraries.
 For example, chreLog can be used for debug logging targeted to the Android logcat system, where a more traditional program might use printf or std::cout.

-In contrast, some standard library functionality is required.
+In contrast, some standard library capabilities are required.
 It's up to the platform implementation to expose these through static libraries for inclusion in a nanoapp binary, or by dynamic linking between the nanoapp and system.
 This includes, but is not limited to:

-• String/array utilities: memcmp, memcpy, memmove, memset, strlen
+• String and array utilities: memcmp, memcpy, memmove, memset, strlen

 • Math library: Commonly used single-precision floating-point functions: